 Prime is always looking to encourage students to apply what they’re learning about programming in different ways.
 We’ve collected a treasure trove of technologies ranging from microcontrollers to quadcopter drones to virtual reality gear in what we call our “toy box.”
 The toy box gives interested students a chance to see their code at work in a different context whether it’s blinking LEDs or piloting a drone.

 Prime connects students with employers searching for fresh talent, but we don’t send you in unprepared.
 We’ll work with you to build a resume and a portfolio of work that you can show off with pride.
 You’ll receive coaching on interviewing strategies from your instructors as well as actionable feedback from industry recruiters and local hiring managers who spend time with you at a mock interview day.
 Prime’s industry network team are always connecting job seekers and alumni with fresh opportunities.

 Success after Prime sometimes depends more on who you know than what you know.
-Through our mentor program we introduce you to smart, supportive professionals from the Twin Cities software community.
-During your first week in the classroom, we pair small groups of students with a few working developers (including one Prime alum who understands exactly the rigors and rewards of your education).
+Through our mentor program we introduce you to smart, supportive professionals from the local tech community.
+During your first week in the classroom, we pair small groups of students with a few working professionals (including one Prime alum who understands exactly the rigors and rewards of your education).
 You’ll meet bi-weekly with your mentor group for advice and insights to help kick-start your new career.